miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 - Conflict: 5
 - Reward: 2

 A librarian, perhaps one from the companion's section, has requested some help in tracking down 6 particular books that are well past overdue.
-You will have to track down the culprits in everyone's favorite fetch quest, where each culprit has some tangental problem that conveniently needs to be solved before they're able to hand over the book and the late fee before you're off to the next Perhaps one book was swiped away by a thieving gremlin, while another fell out of their bookbag in the middle of a broomflight across Arcadia.
+You will have to track down the culprits in everyone's favorite fetch quest, where each culprit has some tangential problem that conveniently needs to be solved before they're able to hand over the book and the late fee before you're off to the next Perhaps one book was swiped away by a thieving gremlin, while another fell out of their book bag in the middle of a broom flight across Arcadia.
 Perhaps one was lost in the cargo of a sunken ship.

 Notes:
 + If you write at least a sentence in your build for each book's own particular predicament, you can gain an extra 3rp.